itscodenation/curriculum-15-16/units/7-commandline/sessions/2-terminus/README.md

 ### Introduction to New Material ("I Do")
 The lead teacher will bring up the [Terminus Game](http://www.mprat.org/Terminus/) for the whole class to see.
-Read, or have a student read the directions on the first screen.
+Read, or have a student read, the directions on the first screen.

 ### Guided Practice ("We Do")
 Walk through the first 2-3 commands with the whole class so they can get a feel for how this game is played.